f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 Use the wheels to adjust the frequency shift in Hz from the center frequency of reception.
 Left click on a digit sets the cursor position at this digit.
 Right click on a digit sets all digits on the right to zero.
 This effectively floors value at the digit position.
 Wheels are moved with the mousewheel while pointing at the wheel or by selecting the wheel with the left mouse click and using the keyboard arrows.Pressing shift simultaneously moves digit by 5 and pressing control moves it by 2.

-<h3>3: Force use of the rational downsampler</h3>

-Use this toggle button to enable the rational downsampler and its FIR filter even when TV and baseband sample rate match (see next 4).
-The expected effect is then to engage the FIR filter so that the signal is lowpass filtered and the cutoff frequency can be adjusted with the in band filter cutoff slider (13).

-<h3>4: TV sample rate</h3>
+<h3>2: Channel sample rate</h3>

-This is the nominal sample rate in kS/s derived from the line frequency so that an integer number of points can fit exactly into one line.
-This number of (virtual) points is chosen so that the resulting sample rate is the closest 10 S/s multiple to the baseband frequency.

-&#9888; In practice you should adjust the baseband frequency with the device controls so that baseband and TV sample rates are equal.
-The rational interpolator does not work very well with video signals for which exact timings are critical.

-Sb - 10 < St <= Sb
-St = n &#215; l &#215; F
+This is the baseband sample rate as no decimation takes place in this channel plugin.

+<h3>3: Number of integer points or samples per line and fractional remainder</h3>

+Format is `<points>p+<remainder>`

+<h4>Integer points</h4>

+This is the number of integer points or samples per complete line including sync and padding.
+It is calculated with the following formula:

+n = Sb / (l &times; F) (Euclidean division)

 Where:
   - Sb is the baseband sample rate
-  - St is the TV sample rate
-  - n is the number of (virtual) points
+  - n is the number of integer points
   - l is the number of lines
   - F is the frame rate in frames/second

-&#9758; The number of points should be a bit larger than the number of lines up to 240 lines then it can be a bit smaller to give an acceptable image quality.

-The example taken in the screenshot is from a 405 lines × 20 FPS video signal:

-  - source sample rate is 1500 kS/s
-  - line frequency is 8100 Hz
-  - 186 points fit in 8100 × 186 = 1506.6 kS/s
+Let's take an example with a 625 lines 12 frames/s video signal in a 2500 kS/s baseband.
-  - 185 points fit in 8100 × 185 = 1498.5 kS/s
+  - Sb = 2500 kS/s
-  - therefore the closest sample rate is 1498.5 kS/s for 185 points per line

-<h3>5: Number of virtual points or samples per line</h3>

-This is the number of (virtual) points or samples per complete line including sync and padding.
-Calculation of this number is explained above (4)
+  - l &times; F = 7500
+  - thus n = 333

+<h4>Fractional remainder</h4>

+This is the fractional part of Sb &divide; (l &times; F).
+The demodulator can accomodate a non integral value of points per horizontal line.
+This value represents the fraction of point needed to complete the integer number of points per line.

-<h3>6: BFO PLL lock indicator</h3>
+<h3>4: BFO PLL lock indicator</h3>

 &#9888; this is experimental.

 When single sideband demodulation is selected (USB, LSB) the BFO is phased locked to the carrier.
 This indicator turns green if the PLL is locked.

-<h3>7: BFO frequency adjustment</h3>
+<h3>5: BFO frequency adjustment</h3>

 &#9888; this is experimental.